Stanley, County Durham: Pit disasters

 There are two memorials to the 1909 West Stanley Pit Disaster: one unveiled in 1913, four years after the event, and another unveiled in 1995, 86 years after.
 In addition, a memorial headstone to mark the mass graves of those who died was dedicated in 2005.

-A memorial to the 1947 Louisa Morrison Pit Disaster was unveiled in 1997 on the fiftieth anniversary of the event, and re-dedicated in 2018 after it was moved to another site.
+A memorial to the 1947 Louisa Morrison Pit Disaster was unveiled in 1997 on the fiftieth anniversary of the event; it was rededicated in 2018 after being moved to another site.
 A service to mark the seventy-fifth anniversary took place in Annfield Plain Park in 2022.